 History, according to the current national curriculum, "should inspire pupils’ curiosity to know more about the past".
 Our aim is to equip students to do just that, developing their ability to plan meaningful historical experiences for pupils in the 11–16 age range, to teach effectively and to assess their own and their pupils’ achievements.

-The IOE offers the largest History PGCE programme in the country, allowing students to benefit from a team of tutors with a wide range of expertise and interests.
+Students will be joining one of the largest History PGCE programmes in the country, allowing them to benefit from a team of tutors with a wide range of expertise and interests.
 Students will also be able to develop strong peer networks across tutor groups and share ideas, resources and advice.